dbeniamine/cheat.sh-vim/Readme.md

 ##### Syntastic hooks

-Cheat.sh-vim uses syntastic hooks to retrieve the error list, if you also need to use synstastic hook, make sure that your function calls ours with the initial error list :
+Cheat.sh-vim uses syntastic hooks to retrieve the error list, if you also need to use syntastic hook, make sure that your function calls ours with the initial error list :

     function SyntasticCheckHook(errors)